Consensus-based optimization (CBO): Towards Global Optimality in Robotics: Experiment

 For each repetition of the experiment, we create the same environment for competing algorithms by randomly sampling obstacles.
 We compare CBO with MPPI and CMA, where we implemented CMA according to~\eqref{eq:cma_mean_ada} and~\eqref{eq:cma_cov_ada}.
 We set population size $N=1000$.
 The covariance matrix for baselines is set to have initial diagonal value matching $\sigma=10$ for CBO, while we use an exponential decay of the $\sigma$ for CBO ensures the convergence behavior due to \Cref{remark:choice_lambda_cbo}.

 The benchmark results are summarized in~\Cref{fig:benchmark_jungle_best_loss}.
 CBO outperforms CMA and MPPI by a large margin.
 In~\Cref{fig:jungle}, we visualize the trajectories generated by CBO, MPPI, and CMA, respectively.
-It can be observed that CBO is able to successfully navigate through the tunnel, avoiding all obstacles (note that we consider the agent as a point mass), and reaches the tunnel, whereas MPPI and CMA get stuck in their local minima and fail to reach the tunnel.
+It can be observed that CBO is able to successfully navigate through the tunnel, avoiding all obstacles (in terms of obstacle avoidance, for simplicity, we consider the agent as a point mass), and reaches the tunnel, whereas MPPI and CMA get stuck in their local minima and fail to reach the tunnel.

+\begin{remark}[Why none of the algorithms reach the goal] This scenario is extremely difficult because of the problem’s long-horizon nature and the extreme clutter in the scene.
+In this task, although CBO performs significantly better than other methods, it still fails to reach the exact goal indicated by the red point inside the tunnel.
+The performance of CBO can be further improved by increasing the number of particles.
+We refer the reader to Theorem 3.8 and Remark 3.9 in~\cite{fornasier2024consensus}, where, to each optimization problem, there is an associated rate of convergence $C_{MFA} N^{-1}$. $C_{MFA}$ characterizes the complexitiy of a problem.
+The corresponding $C_{MFA}$ for this task is very large, implying the need of a larger number $N$ of particles. \end{remark}